sdh07/X-Creation-Prompts/Value Message Framework.md

 **Purpose:** Convince a new prospect to move away from their status quo and choose your solution by addressing:
 - **Why Change?**
   - *Current State & Challenges:* Describe the prospect's current process and its pain points.
-     - Further Considerations:
-        - ISME: research relevant industry trends supporting the message.
-        - CR: what questions should be answered?
   - *Impact of Not Changing:* Explain the negative consequences of inaction.
   - *Unconsidered Needs:* Highlight overlooked needs that, if addressed, provide a competitive edge.
 - **Why Now?**